Ball culture: Washington, DC

 William Dorsey Swann organized a series of drag balls in the DC area during the 1880s and 1890s.

 This account from the metropolitan Washington, D.C. area describes how ball culture and drag houses developed about 1960:

 Some regular house parties became institutionalized as drag "houses" and "families".
 The leader, or "mother", often provided not only the opportunity for parties but also instruction and mentoring in the arts of make-up, selecting clothes, lip-synching, portraying a personality, walking, and related skills.
 Those taught became "drag daughters", who in turn mentored others, creating entire "drag families".
 Drag houses became the first social support groups in the city's gay and lesbian community.
 House names often came from addresses of the house 'mother', such as Mother Billy Bonhill's Belmont House at 15th and Belmont NW, or associations with the "mother's" chosen personality, as Mame Dennis's Beekman Place.

-The dance styles which later characterized drag houses had not been developed; competitions between houses involved standard drag performances in which entertainers lip-synced or, rarely, sang.
+The dance styles that later characterized drag houses had not yet developed; competitions between houses featured standard drag performances in which entertainers lip-synced or, rarely, sang.
 In contrast to the New York houses in Paris Is Burning, some of the Washington, D.C. house mothers were white.
 African-American drag queens were a prominent part of the community:

 Venues for drag shows and competitions were a constant challenge in the 1960s.
 The Uptown Lounge sponsored monthly drag contests, an event later duplicated at Johnnie's on Capitol Hill.
 Chunga's drag shows at the Golden Key Club in North Beach, Maryland, were a popular Sunday event.
-The major hotels' resistance to drag events was not broken until February 1968 when African-American drag impresario Black Pearl staged the gala Black Pearl International Awards at the Washington Hilton.
+The major hotels' resistance to drag events was not broken until February 1968, when African-American drag impresario Black Pearl staged the gala, the Black Pearl International Awards, at the Washington Hilton.
 It was the drag event of the year.

 The Washington, D.C. ball community consists primarily of African-American and Latino participants, and has adopted many attributes seen in Paris Is Burning.
 Nineteen-sixties-style drag shows and competitions still exist, with their own audience.
-Ball patrons will find similar categories (such as "banjee thug realness" and "vogue") as audience members.
+Ball patrons will find similar categories (such as "banjee thug realness" and "vogue") to those of audience members.

 The Washington ballroom scene was created by Icon Founder Lowell Khanh (Lowell Thomas Hickman, (1987)) and Icon Eric Christian-Bazaar.
 The House of Khanh was the first House outside of New York that wasn't a part of a New York house.
 From the House of Khanh came the House of Milan.

 During the 1990s, more houses appeared in the area due to the efforts of Twain Miyake-Mugler ("father" of the House of Miyake Mugler, D.C.
 Chapter), Icon Harold Balenciaga (founder of the house of Balenciaga), Icons Shannon Garcon and Whitney Garcon (founders of the House of Garcon and charter members of The Legendary House of Miyake-Mugler).
 The city hosts a series of annual balls, in which contestants compete for trophies and cash prizes.